How to measure tech debt: four methods in five minutes

 Tag every incident root cause against a small taxonomy.
 Architectural, dependency, test coverage, configuration, human error.
 After 90 days you will have the share of incidents attributable to debt.

 Conversion formula: incidents/month x avg_incident_cost x debt_attributable_share = annual debt-driven incident cost.
-4 incidents/month x $25K avg x 65% (DORA share) = $780K/year.
+4 incidents/month x $25K avg x 50% (an example share, not a benchmark; measure your own from the 90-day tagging above) = $600K/year.

 Recommended starting point